jzhoulab/puffin/README.md

 python puffin_D.py coord chr7:5530600-
 ```
 #### Optional arguments:
---cuda Default is using CPU.
+--use_cuda Default is using CPU.
 If specified, use cuda (requires GPU supporting CUDA).

 #### API Usage